Product Use + Care

 - discontinue use if irritation occurs.

 If you are pregnant, breastfeeding, suffering from a health condition or on any medications, please consult a healthcare professional prior to use.
 Regulations set forth by the FDA prohibit soap and skincare companies from making health-related claims about their products.
-We do not claim to be medical or healthcare professionals and the information in our descriptions is not intended to diagnose, treat, cure or prevent any disease.
+We do not claim to be medical or healthcare professionals and the information in our descriptions is not intended to diagnose, treat, cure, or prevent any disease.
 The information in our descriptions merely refers to the properties of specific ingredients used to create our products.

 Handcrafted soaps naturally have a high glycerin content, which is wonderful for your skin, but it also means the soap requires a place to dry out between uses.
 The glycerin attracts water and if left in standing water, the soap will break down quickly.
 To extend the lifespan of your soap, do not allow it to sit in a dish or container that allows water to pool in the bottom.
 Also, beware of the indentations built into some showers as “soap dishes” as they rarely drain properly.